top of page

 Quantum dots are elemental semiconducting nanoparticles measuring between 1.5-10 nanometers.

-Some examples of these can be found here when selecting “Quantum Dots” from the menu.
+Some other examples of these can be found here when selecting “Quantum Dots” from the menu.
 They make up a list of available semiconductor materials manufactured by American Elements.

 Lattice engineering uses a process conducted at the nanoscale called “doping” in which conductive particles (aka “impurities”) are added to semi-conducting and nonconducting materials.